pvlln/project1-group-awesome/README.md

 ## Credits

 1. Natasha Mann (tutor) - helped fix an error with empty modals popping up when empty space on the page was clicked.
+2. Sangeetha Kaliaperumal (Tutor), Deigo (Instructor) - Helped with the modal feature.